-In order to conduct a successful suitability study, PiinPoint requires a strong network sample size.
+In order to develop a Regular Marketmatch roadmap, PiinPoint requires a strong network sample size.
 The more data points to assess, the better.
 Without a strong sample set, it’s hard to confidently determine whether dynamics that are occurring across a store network are significant.
-Keto Cafe, with its network of 62 stores, works given that it has a very strong set of customer data as well, which adds granularity to the assessment.
-To learn more about the impact of sample size on creating a profile, see the Customer Profile versus Location Profile section below.
+Keto Cafe has a network of 201 stores, lending a significant amount of historical data points to work with.

 Top Performing Keto Cafe Locations